NH voters head to polls; follow The Eagle-Tribune for ongoing updates throughout the day

 Emerson has been involved at Salem’s polls for 31 years.
 She said she expected more, and has historically seen more, from Salem voters.

-Outside there were only two suppporters with signs -- campaigning for Buttigeig. -- BE
+Outside there were only two supporters with signs — campaigning for Buttigeig. — BE

 10:30 a.m.